Sagar-Adkhale/Blog-CMS/posts/engagement-with-hills.md

 The distance and climbs started taking toll on us also the road conditions were not very supportive.
 On top of all this when we entered karnataka , sharavanan started feeling uneasy probably because of tea.

 Coorg district is known for its coffee plantations and forest stretches.
 The ride was getting difficult but because of constant rains, we kept recovering easily on the go.
-It was not possible to avoid late evening ride even if we had ridden at 30kmph.
-Because last 8km uphill to Madikeri was still yet to come, hence we slowed down to save our energy.
+It was not possible to avoid late evening ride even if we had rode at 30kmph because last 8km uphill to Madikeri was still yet to come, hence we slowed down to save our energy.

 T﻿he decision on previous day to ride more than the target distance helped us, else it would have been late night for us today to reach Madikeri.
 The climbs to Madikeri were easy not challenging, but the last 3km kills you.
 I had not gone on my lowest gears on any hills until now.